return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

     "state" sysfs entry

 attrs
-    Array pointing to attr_name and attr_state for attr_g
+    the array pointing to attr_name and attr_state for attr_g

 usb_propval
     *undescribed*